TobikoData/sqlmesh/docs/concepts/models/seed_models.md

 ALTER SESSION SET TIMEZONE = 'UTC';
 ```

-To add post-statements, you should use the special `@SEED_INSERT()` macro to separate pre- and post-statements:
+To add post-statements, you should use the special `@INSERT_SEED()` macro to separate pre- and post-statements:

 ```sql linenums="1" hl_lines="11"
 MODEL (